 - 1. Be eligible for special education and related services as determined by an ARD committee, - 2.
 Be expected to be confined at home or in a hospital bedside for a minimum of 4 weeks (the weeks need not be consecutive if the student is chronically ill), - 3.
-Be confined at home or hospital for medical or psychological reasons only, and - 4.
-Have a medical or psychological condition that is documented by a physician licensed to practice in the United States.
+Be confined at home or hospital for medical reasons only, and - 4.
+Have a medical condition that is documented by a physician licensed to practice in the United States.
 Refer to 19 T.A.C § 89.63 (c)(2)(A) and Board Policy EEH (local).

-Infants and toddlers from birth through age 2 who have a Visual Impairment or who are Deaf/Hard of Hearing may be placed in the homebound instructional setting if their IFSP committee determines that placement is appropriate.
+Infants and toddlers from birth through age 2 may be placed in the homebound instructional setting if their IFSP committee determines that placement is appropriate.
 Students age 3 through 5 years may be placed in the homebound instructional setting if their ARD committees determine that placement is appropriate.
 19 T.A.C. §89.63 (c)(2)(B).